DataHurdler/Econ-ML/Tree Ensembles/tree-ensembles-en.md

               fancybox=True, framealpha=0.5)
 ```

-The script intends to use parallel computing, but since lots of algorithms in `scikit-learn` already utilize parallel computing, we set `Pool(1)` at the end to run it with single thread.
-Two comparisons, with and without categorical features, are run, and average score from 10-fold cross validations are recorded and plotted.
+The script intends to use parallel computing, but algorithms in `scikit-learn` already utilized parallel computing, we set `Pool(1)` at the end to run it with single thread.
+Two comparisons, with and without using the categorical features in generating the target groups, are run.
+The average score from 10-fold cross validations are recorded and plotted.
 Here is the result from when `kmeans` generated the target groups without using the categorical columns (but they are still in the training data):

 ![Comparison](comparison_true.png)